HowToThink/HowToThink/source/PvL_01.rst

         An interactive user interface to the Python interpreter.
 The user of a Python shell types commands at the prompt (>>>), and presses the return key to send these commands immediately to the interpreter for processing.
 The word *shell* comes from Unix.
-In the PyScripter used in this RLE version of the book, the Interpreter Window is where we'd do the immediate mode interaction.

     runtime error
         An error that does not occur until the program has started to execute